Saving Your Relationship, Single-Handedly

-It’s worth being the one who makes this happen, because great things can happen once you get them in the door.
+Furthermore, even though it can feel disheartening to be the one who is pushing for couples therapy, it’s worth it because great things can happen once you get them in the door.

 The truth is that even the most reluctant partner will often open up in the first marriage counseling session.
 Why?
 Because a competent, expert marriage counselor is going to help them feel safe, heard and understood.
 They might have the opportunity to say things they’ve been holding in for a looonnng time, and it feels good.
 Having a productive conversation with a marriage counselor about issues that have been hard to talk about makes people feel hopeful and excited about the future of their relationship.
 It can be an incredibly positive, validating and reassuring experience for them — as well as for you.